Italy tax break scheme for impatriates (“Lavoratori Impatriati”)

 What is the Italy impatriate tax break (in Italian “Lavoratori Impatriati”)

-According to Italian authorities website, the Italy impatriates tax break can be summarised as follows:
+According to Italian authorities (official courtesy translation of Lavoratori Impatriati rules here), the Italy impatriates tax break can be summarised as follows:

 It is a temporary subsidized taxation regime, recognized to workers who transfer their residence to Italy.